rackerlabs/docs-developer-blog/_posts/2019-01-03-oracle-data-visualization-desktop.md

 -	No remote server infrastructure: Easily manage the standalone application on your personal system.

--	No administration tasks: Admin tasks like start, stop and upgrade are not required.
+-	No administration tasks: Administrative tasks like start, stop, and upgrade are not required.

 ### Installation

 DVD installation has the following minimum system requirements:

-- Operating System: Microsoft Windows x64 (64-bit) 7 SP1+, 8.1, or 10; Windows
+- Operating system: Microsoft&reg; Windows&reg; x64 (64-bit) 7 SP1+, 8.1, or 10;
-  Server 2012 R2; MacOS Sierra (10.12), High Sierra (10.13)
+  Windows Server&reg; 2012 R2; MacOS&reg; Sierra (10.12) or High Sierra (10.13)

-- CPU: Intel(R) Core (TM)2 Duo CPU E8400 @ 3.00GHz, 2992 Mhz 2 Cores, 2 Logical
+- CPU: Intel&reg; Core&trade;2 Duo CPU E8400 @ 3.00 GHz, 2992 Mhz 2 Cores, 2
-  Processors or faster
+  logical processors or faster

-- Memory: 4.00 GB Memory or more
+- Memory: 4.00 GB memory or more

-- Minimum free disk space: 2GB plus space for any uploaded data files
+- Minimum free disk space: 2 GB plus space for any uploaded data files

-- User privileges: Admin privileges to install
+- User privileges: Administrative privileges to install

 To install DVD, download and run the installation file from [Oracle](https://www.oracle.com/technetwork/middleware/oracle-data-visualization/downloads/oracle-data-visualization-desktop-2938957.html).